-Fresh Water Valve in Tank Fill position (Located in water service center)
+Fresh Water Valve (Located in water service center)

 - 3. Turn city water supply ON. - 4.
 Use the level display on the monitor panel to oversee filling of the tank, or when the tank is full, water will flow from tank vent tube beneath coach.